alimx07/Distributed_Microservices_Backend/readme.md

 - Downstream consumers subscribe to the Kafka topics to process the events as they happen.

 The core idea here is simple: forget about managing transactions for streaming.
 Just write to the database, and let CDC do its job.
 This approach is cleaner and more elegant because the database becomes the single source of truth, and every change is streamed reliably from there.
-That said, it does come with extra overhead—CDC connectors need to be deployed, configured, and maintained.
+That said, it does come with extra overhead.CDC connectors need to be deployed, configured, and maintained.
 So yeah, it’s a powerful and clean solution, but with great tools comes great responsibility.